Jacob-P-Busby/JZip/README.md

 # jzip
 Some mid compression software

-Not working rn so yikes
+Dict is pretty fat rn since it's stored in bytes so that is not great

 No dependencies so that's pretty chill